 The ancient inhabitants of the region found out that the rocks had veins of different colours which could be easily smashed into a fine powder; the powder was fixed with the white of ostrich eggs to make a coloured paste which was then applied to the most sheltered parts of the rocks to portray animals or scenes of life.

 In the 1950s the paintings were studied by Fabrizio Mori, an Italian archaeologist; some of them depict rituals of a society which knew domestication of animals.
 In 1985 the Acacus Mts. were included in the Unesco World Heritage List for their rock-art.
+You may wish to see a page on Qobustan, a region of the Republic of Azerbaijan which retains many ancient reliefs which were carved on the rock.

 Four-wheel drivers: the one to the left wears the traditional Tuareg blue-coloured veil for the joy of foreign travellers, but he is an Arab from Sebha